-AAC requests \$198,314 million for the FDA's Center for Veterinary Medicine (CVM), which oversees the safety of animal drugs, feeds and biotechnology-derived products.
-We request that the new user fees established by the Animal Drug User Fee Act (ADUFA) of \$30,524 million be included in the appropriations bill.
+- The FDA's Center for Veterinary Medicine (CVM) oversees the safety of animal drugs, feeds and biotechnology-derived products.
+AAC requests that the new user fees established by the Animal Drug User Fee Act (ADUFA) of \$31.306 million be included in the appropriations bill.
 ADUFA established a system of performance standards and user fees to improve the new animal drug review process at CVM.
 Predictability of the review process has improved as CVM has met the agreed-upon performance standards.
 To maintain this success, we request that the fees be integrated into this year's appropriation bill.
 The appropriation is entirely budget neutral as the money will be provided by the animal health companies.
-Within this total request, we support the President's request to hire additional staff within the Center for Veterinary Medicine's Division of Animal Feeds for the animal feed ingredient review teams and request \$6 million for such new hires.

-AAC requests a \$5 million increase for the National Antimicrobial Resistance Monitoring System (NARMS).
+AAC thanks the committee for the allocation of \$5 million in the FY 2020 budget for the hire of additional staff within the Center's Division of Animal Feeds for the review of feed ingredients.
+As the CVM continues to hire these new reviewers and to improve the ingredient review process, AAC requests that these funds be renewed in the FY 2021 budget and in the future to maintain an appropriately staffed review team.
+Additionally, diseases of concern continue to emerge and evolve, therefore we urge the Committee to appropriately encourage adequate resources to ensure review and approval times of new animal care products are as efficient as possible to help maintain animal wellbeing and safety. - AAC requests a minimum of \$11.8 million for the National Antimicrobial Resistance Monitoring System (NARMS).
+This represents a \$500 increase over FY 2019 and maintains FY 2020 funding.
 NARMS serves as a source of data for the approval of new animal antibiotics and for the post-approval safety monitoring of these compounds.
 NARMS assesses the risks associated with new drugs and monitors the continued safe use of older agents.
 Established in 1996, NARMS tracks antibiotic resistance in foodborne bacteria from humans, retail meats, and food animals.
 AAC also supports efforts to advance the protection of human and animal health through integrated monitoring of antimicrobial resistance within the FDA food safety program.
 We lend our support to developing scientifically valid methods to better understand antimicrobial drug use practices in animals and the public health impacts of resistant bacteria.